Cline vs Cursor: which is better for multi-file refactors and running tests from the IDE?

 Key Takeaways:

-How do I evaluate Cursor for multi-file refactors and running tests from the IDE?
+How should I evaluate tools for multi-file refactors and running tests from the IDE now that Cline has been acquired?

 Expanded Explanation: